astropy/specutils/docs/index.rst

 The basic data container of specutils is the :class:`~specutils.spectra.Spectrum1D` class.
 It contains logic to handle multi-dimensional flux data, spectral axis in various forms (wavelenth, frequency, energy, velocity, etc.), convenient and unobtrusive wcs support, and uncertainty handling.
-This core container is supported by a few other features including unit support, custom data loading, arithmetic operation support, and multi-dimensional flux data support
+This core container also maintaines a few other features including unit support, custom data loading, arithmetic operation support, and multi-dimensional flux data support.

 .. note:: support for collections of spectra with distinct spectral axes
           information is slotted for a future release.